yuval092/robo_chess_latest/docs/04_training.md

 Results are reported as success rate, crash breakdown, and per-stage timing.

-**Warning from training experience:** The callback-level evaluation during training is unreliable.
-Episodes are 2–17 steps long (an artifact of the evaluation environment), producing inflated success rates.
-Always use `robo-chess-eval-stage` and `robo-chess-eval-flow` with the production checkpoint for ground-truth evaluation.
+**Warning:** Callback-level evaluation during training is a checkpoint-selection aid, not a production validation run.
+Always use `robo-chess-eval-stage` and `robo-chess-eval-flow` with the production checkpoint for deployment decisions.

 ---

-## Training Lessons Learned
+## Training Notes

-The following hard-won lessons were accumulated across multiple training runs:

-### 1. Use the Right Checkpoint

-- **Transit**: `best_model_transit.zip` outperforms `final_transit.zip`.
-- **Descend**: `final_descend.zip` outperforms `best_model_descend.zip`.
-- **Ascend**: Check both; performance varies between runs.

-Do not assume one rule applies to all stages.

-### 2. Callback Evaluation Is Unreliable
+### Callback Evaluation Is Unreliable

-The `SuccessRateEvalCallback` reports artificially high success rates during training (episodes end too quickly).
-Always evaluate with `robo-chess-eval-stage` + `robo-chess-eval-flow --mode complex` using the saved checkpoint and the full 300-step episode budget.
+The `SuccessRateEvalCallback` is useful for saving latest/best checkpoints, but deployment should be based on `robo-chess-eval-stage` + `robo-chess-eval-flow --mode complex` using the saved checkpoint and production stage budgets.

-### 3. Random Goal Sampling Over-Estimates Performance
+### Random Goal Sampling Over-Estimates Performance

 `robo-chess-eval-stage` uses random board positions, which are biased toward the centre of the board.
 Corner squares (a1, a8, h1, h8) are harder to reach and under-represented. `robo-chess-eval-flow --mode complex` uses a corner-heavy destination set and gives the true production success rate.

-### 4. VERTICAL_QUAT Must Be Consistent
+### VERTICAL_QUAT Must Be Consistent

-Training without `VERTICAL_QUAT` enforcement and then enforcing it at inference creates a distribution shift.
-However, a model trained without VERTICAL_QUAT enforcement can still achieve 97%+ at inference with VQ (the v2 ascend result).
-Models trained with VQ enforcement in `step()` have so far performed worse — this remains under investigation.

-### 5. Braking Zones for Ascend Hurt, Not Help

-The v2 ascend model had `ascend_braking_dist = success_threshold = 10 mm` (effectively no braking zone outside the success zone).
-Gravity helps the arm decelerate on ascent. v3 (30 mm braking) and v4 (12 mm braking) both performed significantly worse. v5 returns to v2's original configuration.

-### 6. More Environments ≠ Better

-v2 used 2 environments and achieved 97.2% on key squares. v3 and v4 used 10 environments and performed worse.
-The cause is unclear — it may be that fewer environments produce higher-quality, more diverse experience relative to update frequency, or that the `fork` start method behaves differently at scale. v5 uses 10 environments for speed (acceptable if quality is maintained).

-### 7. Longer Training Matters for Ascend

-v2 trained for 1M steps. v3 and v4 trained for 600K.
-The extra 400K steps in v2 may have been critical for the ascend model to generalise to corner squares. v5 also uses 1M steps.
+Training and inference should use matching wrist-orientation handling.
+In the current controller, model inference clamps `VERTICAL_QUAT` only for transit; descend and ascend run without that inference-time clamp.

 ---